 Not all roles are business-critical.
 And identifying high potentials can create conflict.
 But managers are closest to their teams.
 So they must understand and recognize what makes a high potential, enabling you to retain future leaders through talent mapping.

 Each company assesses potential differently.
-But there are common traits in high-potential employees:
+But there are common traits in high-potential employees that means it makes sense for managers to use a succession planning tool like Perform365:

 • Consistent results: they deliver.
 Time and again.
 Their weekly check-ins always move forward regardless of setbacks, because they’re driven by achieving results.
 So look for green ticks and over 80% completion as your baseline for high potentials.